 Keep the customer's data, staff knowledge, and process identity central.

-Prove the workflow before production risk enters the room.
+Test the process before production risk enters the room.

 Measure behavior, cost, risk, and adoption instead of selling mystery.